 There is no mechanism that allows the Ukrainian courts to refer a question on state aid to the European Commission.
-Interestingly, though, under the Association Agreement, while interpreting the state aid legislation, the Ukrainian courts will nonetheless be bound by the relevant jurisprudence of the Court of Justice of the European Union (CJEU), as well as relevant secondary legislation, frameworks, guidelines and other administrative acts in force in the European Union.
+However, as already mentioned in response to question 4 and 5, while interpreting the state aid legislation, Ukraine is obliged to apply relevant jurisprudence of the CJEU, as well as relevant secondary legislation, frameworks, guidelines and other administrative acts in force in the European Union.

 25. Which party bears the burden of proof?
 How easy is it to discharge?

 This depends on the court that reviews the case.
 In administrative courts the burden of proof rests with the defendant (ie, an aid provider that allegedly unlawfully granted the existing state aid or the AMC if the compatibility of the new state aid was allegedly wrongly assessed).
 In commercial courts the procedure is based on the adversarial principle, which means it is the complainant that has to prove its case.

 26. Should a competitor bring state aid proceedings to a national court when the Commission is already investigating the case?
 Do the national courts fully comply with the Deutsche Lufthansa case law?
 What is the added value of such a ‘second track’, namely an additional court procedure next to the complaint at the Commission?